UiO-IN3110/UiO-IN3110.github.io/assignments/assignment2/assignment2.md

 **Tip:** If a task asks for something that has not yet been covered in class, you can make a comment saying e.g. `# TODO: Raise TypeError` and return at a later point.

+## Errata

+- The phrase "class variable" was previously used to describe "instance attributes" (i.e. assigning members (`self.x = x`) on your Array instance in `__init__`)
+- Task 3 suggested returning NotImplemented for arithmetic methods with arrays of mismatched shapes.
+  This will not be penalized, but raising an informative ValueError about the shape mismatch is more appropriate.

 ## Introduction

 In this assignment you are going to implement a class `Array` in python.
 Arrays are data structures that represent a grid of values.
 These structures allow for storing a single data type - which makes them homogeneous.
 They are not only pretty neat, but also the most frequently used data structure in data science.
 Thus it is well worth spending some time on them.